 What to Bring

-Even for an overpacker like myself, there’s no need to fret over what to bring as it’s easy to stop and pick up any forgotten items and a lot of campgrounds have stores on the premises.
-After determining what your rental company provides as a part of your package, here are some additional things that we found useful:
+There’s no need to fret over what to bring as it’s easy to stop and pick up any forgotten items and a lot of campgrounds have stores on the premises.
+After determining what your rental company provides as a part of your package, here are some additional things that are found useful when camping:

 - Plastic bags and/or aluminum foil